tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features/01/the-best-practice-of-target-settings.md

 ---
 layout: page
 category: codex
+section: Features and performance
 title: The best practice of target settings
+excerpt: The best practice of target settings
 ---

 At the "**Validation target settings**", you should select the options,